The Make Dreams Real Programs

 The Gallo Center for the Arts (GCA) has recently partnered with the Stanislaus County Office of Education (SCOE) to produce YES (Youth Entertainment Stage) Company, a nine-week theater intensive for youth, grades 7-12.
 This summer-long experience culminates in a full-scale Broadway-style musical for the community.
 Prior to 2018, YES Company was exclusively managed by SCOE, under the direction of Melanee Wyatt.
 Upon the announcement of her retirement, SCOE invited GCA to partner with them, in order to ensure the future of this program.
 After much deliberation, GCA agreed to expand its arts education programming to include YES Company, as it understood the value YES Company brought to the community, especially its youth.
 Under this new agreement, GCA oversees all of the artistic, administrative, and operational components of the program.
 SCOE provides some financial support, use of facility space and storage, as well as mentoring support.

-The money from Make Dreams Real would go to fund the HAART program- Healthy and Responsible Relationships Troop.
-It is a 5 week program for youth at risk of witnessing and/or experiencing intimate partner violence.
-Haven and HARRT peer educators will improve the social and emotional competence of youth participants by supporting them to develop and engage in self-regulating behaviors; to interact positively with others; to use words and language skills; and to communicate emotions more effectively.
+The money from Make Dreams Real would go to fund the HAVEN program- Healthy Alternatives to Violent Environments.
+It is a multi-week program for youth at risk of witnessing and/or experiencing intimate partner violence.
+HAVEN peer educators will improve the social and emotional competence of youth participants by supporting them to develop and engage in self-regulating behaviors; to interact positively with others; to use words and language skills; and to communicate emotions more effectively.

 First Tee: Central Valley Youth Programs